Designing a Humanities and Cultural Practice Course

 - Use a cultural, artistic, or philosophical approach to analyze some aspect of human experience.

-Courses in basic composition that do not contain a literature component, courses in oral communication, and introductory foreign language courses are skill courses and not pure humanities courses.
+- Note: Courses in basic composition that do not contain a literature component, courses in oral communication, and introductory foreign language courses are skill courses and not pure humanities courses.
 Therefore, for purposes of meeting this standard, none of the above may be the one course designated to fulfill the humanities/fine arts requirement in this standard.

 Credit hours: